TimerErTim/downlomatic/CONTRIBUTING.md

 ### Adding Hosts

 The most common contribution is implementing more hosts.
-Hosts are crawled for videos by the server.
+Hosts are websites which the server scrapes for videos.
 The code implementation tells the server how to do that.

 Unfortunately not all websites are technically possible to implement.
-The following guidelines help you find a valid
+The following guidelines help you find an ideal
-page:
+one:

 - [ ] Access to video may not be protected by reCaptcha
 - [ ] Video may not be a "blob:" link or torrent download (only HTTP protocol supported at the moment)
 - [ ] Website should not be protected by Cloudflare DDoS protection (while not ideal, it's still possible to implement such a website)

-To add support for a specific website/host, all you have to do is extending the abstract `Host` class with a no argument constructor.
+To add support for a specific website/host, all you have to do is extending the abstract `HostScraper` class with a no argument constructor.
 How to do that and what to watch out for is documented with KDoc.
 You can also inspect existing implementations.

 The resulting subclass must reside inside the `eu.timerertim.downlomatic.hosts` package in the server module.
 You should